plausible/docs/docs/embed-dashboard.md

 <img alt="Generate embed code" src={useBaseUrl('img/embed-dashboard-code.png')} />

-#### Want your embed to have default filters or time period?
+### Want your embed to have default filters or time period?

-Instead of using a simple shared link URL for generating the embed, you can open the shared link, apply filters to your dashboard and use the URL with the applied filters.
+Instead of using the default shared link URL for generating the embed, you can open the shared link, apply filters to your dashboard and use the URL with the applied filters.
 Those filters will then be automatically added to your embed dashboard every time it's loaded.

 :::note
-These are just basic filters and can be removed or changed to view other stats as well.
+These are [our regular filters](filters-segments.md) and the visitor can remove or change them to view other stats as well.
 :::

-### 3. Paste the embed code into your website
+## 3. Paste the embed code into your website

 Copy the embed code that's been generated and paste it wherever you want your Plausible stats dashboard to be embedded.